Key Takeaways:

 “Executive Presence” Defined

 Executive presence is about a leader’s ability to inspire confidence in everyone around them.
-This leader inspires confidence in their subordinates and team by establishing themselves as someone to respect and follow.
-This leader also inspires confidence among peers through their demonstrated competence and reliability.
-And, perhaps most importantly, a leader with executive presence inspires confidence among senior leaders, establishing their potential for achieving superior results.
+This leader inspires confidence in their team members by establishing themselves as someone to respect and follow.
+This leader also inspires trust among peers through their demonstrated competence and reliability.
+And, perhaps most importantly, a leader with executive presence garners appreciation among senior leaders, by establishing a track record of achieving superior results.

-Undoubtedly, charisma and “pizazz” play some role in defining executive presence, but unlike a rock star or a politician, the leader with genuine executive presence doesn’t have to act flamboyant or ostentatious in their mannerisms or style.
-In fact, quiet confidence and emotionally intelligent leadership might best define the true nature of executive presence.
+Undoubtedly, charisma plays some role in defining executive presence, but unlike a rock star or a politician, the leader with genuine executive presence doesn’t have to act flamboyant or ostentatious in their mannerisms or style.
+In fact, quiet confidence and emotionally intelligent leadership might better define the true nature of executive presence.

 Why it Matters